 Is there a format I should follow, or examples of the type of articles you're looking for?

 We want each blogger to have their own unique voice, but you can find previously published articles from other bloggers here.
+Marlena will provide you with a template to follow for structure, as well as additional information to include in your article.

 What is the exact deadline for article submission?

-All articles should be submitted by 11:59 PM PST on the 11th of the month in which the article was assigned.
+All articles should be submitted by 11:59 PM PST on the 13th of the month in which the article was assigned.

 Can I extend the deadline for an article submission if needed?